 She sobbed uncontrollably.
-He held her and tried to comfort her.
+He held her, tried to comfort her.

 September 7th 1854 – Soho, London

 It was a few weeks later when she’d received a note to meet Dr Gray at the corner of Cambridge Street and Broad Street at 3pm.
 She’d been tempted not to go, she did not like being summoned.
 The weeks had taken their toll and she couldn’t stop the dark visions.
-Each shadow whispered to her, worse, she still could not change a single souls fate.
+Each shadow whispered to her.
+Worse, she still could not change a single souls fate.
 She’d found some relief in her blacked-out bedroom.
-In that darkness, she no longer had to see their shadows, to see anything.
+In its darkness, she no longer had to see the shadows, to see anything.
 She was convinced she’d be in Bedlam before the year was out.